hbctraining/Intro-to-ChIPseq/lessons/02_QC_and_alignment.md

 -o H1hesc_Input_Rep1_chr12_aln_sorted.bam \
 H1hesc_Input_Rep1_chr12_aln_unsorted.bam
 ```

+> **NOTE: This tool is not available as a module on O2.** You will only be able to use this as part of the tools available in the `bcbio` pipeline.
+In a previous lesson, you had added this to your $PATH by modifying your `.bashrc` file. **If the command above does not work for you, run this line below:**
+>
+> `export PATH=/n/app/bcbio/tools/bin:$PATH`

 We could have also used `samtools` to perform the above sort, however using `sambamba` gives us dual functionality.
 List the contents of the directory -- what do you see?
 The advantage to using `sambamba` is that along with the newly sorted file, an index file is generated.
 If we used `samtools` this would have been a two-step process.

 ### 3. Filtering uniquely mapping reads